-At this point, let us refer again to the fact that sole entrepreneurs (excluding court bailiffs and attorneys and public notary) are legally distinct from private individuals, i.e. the bank accounts and deposits of a person's household and sole enterprise are considered as separate deposits - from the aspect of deposit insurance -, and NDIF pays compensation separately on the said deposits up to the currently effective limit, respectively.
+At this point, let us refer again to the fact that sole entrepreneurs are legally distinct from private individuals, i.e. the bank accounts and deposits of a person's household and sole enterprise are considered as separate deposits - from the aspect of deposit insurance -, and NDIF pays compensation separately on the said deposits up to the currently effective limit, respectively.